Saucy Easy Noodles

 Pour your sauce mix into the pan and keep stirring.
 Let it bubble and thicken a little.
 Toss in your partly cooked noodles and keep them moving.
 Cook until everything's coated nicely, adding a splash of that saved cooking water if needed.

-Tasty Simple Savory Ramen Noodles Pin it
+Tasty Simple Savory Ramen Noodles Save it

 Tasty Simple Savory Ramen Noodles | kylierecipes.com